UlteSoft/uwvm2/benchmark/0002.parser/0001.function_section/readme.md

 - validates the LEB128 stream and creates a zero-copy `u8` view over the function types;
 - does **not** materialize every value into a separate array element.

-In contrast, `varint-u8/decode/varint-simd/unsafe` decodes each LEB128 value into a `Vec<u8>`.
-The very large reported speedup (ratio ≈ 0.007) is therefore an upper bound for a highly specialized validation/view fast path, not an apples-to-apples comparison against a generic varint decoder that always decodes into an array.
+In contrast, the varint-simd fair benchmark decodes each LEB128 value into a `u8` array using `decode_unsafe::<u8>`.
+The very large reported speedup (ratio ≈ 0.008) is therefore an upper bound for a highly specialized validation/view fast path, not an apples-to-apples comparison against a generic varint decoder that always decodes into an array.

 ### `u8_2b` – main fair decoder comparison

 The `u8_2b` scenario is the primary, reasonably fair comparison point:

-- both uwvm2 and varint-simd decode 1–2 byte LEB128<u32> values into an array of `u8`;
+- both uwvm2 and the varint-simd fair benchmark decode 1–2 byte LEB128<u32> values into an array of `u8`;
+- both sides run on the **exact same** LEB128 byte stream, generated once by the C++ code and written to `${FS_BENCH_DATA_DIR}/u8_2b.bin`;
 - the benchmark reports ns/value for both implementations.

-There is a small difference in the input distributions:

-- varint-simd’s `varint-u8/decode` benches use uniformly random `u8` values in `[0, 255]`, so roughly half the values require 2-byte encodings;
-- the uwvm2 `u8_2b` scenario samples type indices uniformly in `[0, type_section_count)` with `type_section_count = 200`, which yields an average encoded length of about 1.36 bytes per value (see the `avg_bytes_value` field).
+The encoded distribution corresponds to uniformly sampling type indices in `[0, type_section_count)` with `type_section_count = 200`, which yields an average encoded length of about 1.36 bytes per value (see the `avg_bytes_value` field).
+The fair benchmark ensures this distribution is identical for uwvm2 and varint-simd.

-This means the uwvm2 run is measured on slightly “lighter” inputs than the default varint-simd benchmark.
-Even after accounting for this, the measured ratio of ≈ 0.406 (≈ 2.5× faster) reflects a genuine SIMD decoding advantage for uwvm2’s function-section decoder on this class of data.
+Under this setup, the measured ratio of ≈ 0.404 (≈ 2.5× faster) reflects a genuine SIMD decoding advantage for uwvm2’s function-section decoder on this class of data.

 ### `u16_2b` – stress / completeness scenario (not a fully symmetric compare)